sheyls/Data-Process-Covid19/Project Plan - Predicting Severe COVID-19 Cases.md

 #### **Package 2: Data Analysis**

 - Tasks: Data preprocessing, exploratory data analysis (EDA).
-- **Duration**: 3 weeks.
+- **Duration**: 3 weeks (with standard plan).
+- **Alternative Plan**: If additional data cleaning or feature engineering is needed due to incomplete data or unexpected quality issues, extend by **1 week**.

 #### **Package 3: Model Development and Evaluation**

 - Tasks: Model selection, training, hyperparameter tuning, validation, and integration.
+- **Duration**:
-- **Duration**: 4 weeks.
+    - **Standard Plan**: 8 weeks.
+    - **Alternative Plan**: Extend by **1 week** for additional testing or adjustments after clinical review.

 #### **Package 4: Reporting and Integration**

 - Tasks: Final reporting, application development, and system integration.
-- **Duration**: 1 week.
+- **Duration**: 1 week (standard).
+- **Alternative Plan**: Additional 1 week for feedback incorporation if major adjustments are required post-presentation.

 ### **Gantt Chart**

-The Gantt chart would reflect the alternative paths, highlighting possible extensions in weeks depending on the outcomes of data acquisition and understanding phases.
+The Gantt chart would reflect the alternative paths, highlighting possible extensions in weeks depending on the outcomes of the data acquisition and understanding phases.
 Milestones and key deadlines will be adjusted accordingly.

 ![](images/gantt_chart.png)